-Fulvic acid also binds to toxins, whether in the ecosystem or inside of our bodies, swapping beneficial nutrients for harmful heavy metals or free radical species before removing them out our systems.
+Fulvic acid may also bind to toxins, whether in the ecosystem or inside of our bodies, swapping beneficial nutrients for harmful metals or free radical species as well as potentially supporting their removal.

-This ability of fulvic acid to swap beneficial minerals for harmful cellular by-products also gives it potent electrolyte properties.
-Being one of the strongest electrolytes on the planet, it acts to restore a cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.
+Fulvic acid also acts as a potent electrolyte.
+Being one of the strongest electrolytes on the planet, it may help to restore a cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.

-Over and above these benefits, fulvic acid exhibits powerful anti-inflammatory, antioxidant, anti-carcinogenic and anti-aging effects.
+Over and above these benefits, fulvic acid exhibits powerful immune-boosting, antioxidant, and anti-aging effects.

 As both humic and fulvic acids are by-products of beneficial microbes, these substances also help gut bacteria to thrive by promoting an ideal environment and making it unsuitable for pathogens.

 We would normally obtain these acids from fresh produce but due to modern intervention (pesticides, chemical water treatment, etc), we lack them in our diet.
 Shilajit contains them in perfect proportions for optimal nutrition and well-being.

 Trace minerals are another essential part of our diets that is often lacking.